DiscreteMaths/DM04-Functions/Tableau-EWalsh.md

 Tableau also claim to be a much more efficient, scalable and easily deployable business intelligence tool than others.
 They emphasize this as they believe it is what today's organisations need in order to accomplish their goals.
 Often introducing a new BI tool is an effort of weeks, months or even years and maintenance is neverending.
 Installing Tableau Desktop only takes minutes and once it's installed, anyone can connect to big data with a click and create interactive, analytical dashboards.
 Sharing dashboards is just as easy.

+Many different business sectors use tableau as an analytics software so as to display large amounts of data, for example, the banking sector.
+Financial institutions use Tableau to gain insights that help them improve service, discover new opportunities and stand out from the competition.
+Focus in on what matters at any moment using dynamic reports with live data.
+Cross-portfolio visibility helps you identify trends and risks and find relationships inside your business.
+Barclays is one bank that uses Tableau software.
+Many pharmaceutical companies also use Tableau software, such as Allergan.
+The pharmaceutucal industry combines billion-dollar bets, cutting-edge science and global impact so is obviously an industry of major importance.
+At major pharma companies around the world, Tableau supports data-driven action from the laba to the boardroom.
+Researchers use it to control the quality of experiments.
+Decision-makers choose where to invest based on the freshest information.
+And marketers get a clear picture of results across physicians, prescriptions, sales, and geography.

 ###The Future of Tableau